ENCODE-DCC/croo/docs/OUT_DEF_JSON.md

 `"ucsc_track": "[UCSC_TRACK_FORMAT]"` defines UCSC browser's custom track text format except for one parameter `bigDataUrl=` (to define a public URL for a file).
 See [this](https://genome.ucsc.edu/FAQ/FAQlink.html) for details.
 > **WARNING**: DO NOT INCLUDE ANY PARAMETER IN "[UCSC_TRACK_FORMAT]" WHICH SPECIFIES DATA FILE URL (e.g. `bigDataUrl=` or `url=`).
 Croo will make a public URL and append it with `bigDataUrl=` to the track text.

+## Inline expression

-## Variables for an inline expression
+List of build-in variables for a inline expression

 | Built-in variable | Type       | Description                                      |
 |-------------------|------------|--------------------------------------------------|